-- All repairs and regular maintenance information are kept within the Fleet Zone Database on the Fleet Safety International Database. - Maintenance personnel are responsible for entering all vehicle information, repairs, completed information, and maintenance information into the specific vehicle file. - Copies of all repair and maintenance invoices are kept in the individual vehicle files within the vehicle filling cabinet.
+- All repairs and regular maintenance information are kept within the Database on sharepoint. - Maintenance personnel are responsible for entering all vehicle information, repairs, completed and maintenance information into the specific vehicle file. - Copies of all repair and maintenance invoices are kept in the individual vehicle files within the vehicle filling cabinet.